VictoriaMetrics/operator/docs/resources/vmcluster.md

       eula: true

       # using enterprise features: Downsampling
-      # more details about downsampling you can read on {{% ref "/Cluster-VictoriaMetrics/#downsampling" %}}
+      # more details about downsampling you can read on https://docs.victoriametrics.com/Cluster-VictoriaMetrics#downsampling
       downsampling.period: 30d:5m,180d:1h,1y:6h,2y:1d

   # ...other fields...